RaphaelHub/WebServices/bernhard/RESTfulWebService/README.md

 </job>
 ```

-Send another request in after 10 seconds have passed and you will recieve following response:
+Send another request after 10 seconds have passed and you will recieve following response:

 ```xml
 <job>